 It is Peter himself that God is directing this principle through to Jew and Gentile alike here in the first of his epistles.
 Peter feels perfect freedom in the Holy Spirit to direct us as New Testament Gentile believers to Old Testament law for a distinct and fundamental principle to guide and direct our lives in Christ.

-While it is evidently true that the apostles did not extend any requirement to Gentile Christians to obey the Levitical ceremonial laws, as is evident from their letter to the Church in Antioch to this end, the principle of obedience and holiness does extend to all Christians, and it is based fundamentally upon this law.
+While it is evidently true that the apostles did not extend any requirement to Gentile Christians to obey the Jewish traditions which were added to Torah, as is evident from their letter to the Church in Antioch to this end, the general principle of obedience to Torah as a definition of holiness does extend to all Christians, and the moral standard is based fundamentally upon the entirety of Mosaic Law: Torah.
 We must not forget this.
 Everything we believe should have a solid grounding in the Old Testament.
 When we omit this foundation, we are likely to find ourselves in serious error.

 Our Father continues in His letter to encourage us in obedience by enjoining us to walk in fear before Him due to the fact that we are redeemed by the precious blood of Christ: “And if ye call on the Father, who without respect of persons judgeth according to every man’s work, pass the time of your sojourning here in fear: forasmuch as ye know that ye were not redeemed with corruptible things, as silver an gold, from your vain conversation, received by tradition from your fathers; but with the precious blood of Christ, as of a lamb without blemish and without spot.”